mthl/guix-artwork/website/posts/keep-failed.md

 On multi-user systems, we recommend upgrading the `guix-daemon` now.

-To upgrade the daemon on Guix System, run:
+To upgrade the daemon on Guix System, run something like:

 ```
 guix pull